miles-no/gather-your-party-with-svelte/workshop-tasks.md

 #### Lore

 Our heroes look mighty powerful!
 But they do still not seem satisfied...
-Maybe we should let them train som skills, and impress them by making it look smooth?
+Maybe we should let them train some skills, and impress them by making it look smooth?

 #### Intro